EXCLUSIVE-Boeing kept FAA in the dark on key 737 MAX design changes -U.S. IG report

 The 737 MAX has been grounded from commercial flight worldwide since March 2019 after two crashes killed 346 people in Ethiopia and Indonesia over a five-month span.

-Boeing's so-called MCAS stall-prevention system has been faulted in both crashes, when the system repeatedly and forcefully pushed down the jet's nose as pilots struggled to intervene.
-Crash investigators have pinpointed a cocktail of other factors.
+Boeing's so-called MCAS stall-prevention system has been faulted in both crashes, when the system repeatedly and forcefully pushed down the jet's nose as pilots struggled to intervene, among a cocktail of factors pinpointed by crash investigators.

+The inspector general report details activities from the early phase of the certification process in January 2012 through the second crash.
+It also details allegations of "undue pressure" from Boeing management on workers handling safety certification, though it adds that all "formally reported" instances of undue pressure were "satisfactorily addressed."

 REGULATORS IN THE DARK

+Crucially, that included the "incomplete understanding of the scope and potential safety impacts" of changes Boeing made to the jet's flight control system to give it more power and authority, the agency said.

+"Boeing did not submit certification documents to FAA detailing the change," the report said.
+"FAA flight test personnel were aware of this change, but key FAA certification engineers and personnel responsible for approving the level of airline pilot training told us they were unaware of the revision to MCAS."

-Boeing kept the FAA in the dark on significant changes to MCAS, the report said.
-Then, the FAA first conducted its first-ever detailed review of the system in January 2019, three months after the first crash in Indonesia.
+The FAA conducted its first-ever detailed review of the system in January 2019, three months after the first crash in Indonesia.
 The review resulted in documentation that was never finalized, the report said.

-The report noted that after the Indonesia crash the FAA completed a risk analysis that found that the uncorrected risk to the 737 MAX was 2.68 fatalities per 1 million flight hours, which exceeded the FAA's risk guidelines of 1 fatality per 10 million flight hours.
+The report also noted that, after the Indonesia crash, the FAA completed a risk analysis that found that the uncorrected risk to the 737 MAX was 2.68 fatalities per 1 million flight hours, which exceeded the FAA's risk guidelines of 1 fatality per 10 million flight hours.

 A December 2018 FAA analysis determined a risk of about 15 accidents occurring over the life of the entire 737 MAX fleet if the software fix was not implemented.